Machine Tool Tending

 Automating Loading And Unloading: Using Robots To Tend Machines

 Machine tending is an ideal task for modern robots.
-With high speed, accuracy and repeatability — supplemented as needed by vision systems — they can pick the next part from an input chute or conveyor and be ready for the operation to finish.
+With high speed, accuracy and repeatability — supplemented as needed by vision systems — a CNC machine tending robot can pick the next part from an input chute or conveyor and be ready for the operation to finish.
 At the end of the cycle the machine controller opens the access door and signals the robot to enter.
 A double-handed gripper retrieves the finished piece from the chuck or fixture, inserts the next piece and quickly withdraws.
 The machine then closes the door and resumes processing.
 While the chips are flying, the plastic flowing or the press stamping — the robot can then perform secondary operations.
 Trimming, deburring and gauging are common tasks done while the machine is in-cycle and before placing the part on a pallet or output conveyor.
 Some cells are even designed so one robot hands the part off to a second.

 Brief stoppages are inevitable with manual loading and unloading.
 Operators are interrupted, have other duties and need the occasional break — all of which can result in machines standing idle.
 Robotic tending allows machines and cells to run through breaks and shift changes, and can even enable “lights-out” manufacturing.
-As a result, capacity increases, allowing the business to take on more work.
+As a result of robot loading, CNC machine capacity increases, allowing the business to take on more work.
 The direct savings from automating machine tending can be considerable, yet are often dwarfed by the overhead dilution and increased margins from doing more with the existing machines.
 What's more, as the robot can be mounted above or directly on the machine there's no need to put it where the operator would stand, so loading and unloading can still be done manually, if necessary.

 To discuss known automation opportunities or discover new ones: